wso2/docs-is/en/docs/learn/configuring-sms-otp.md

 3. Configure Inbound Authentication for the service provider.
 For instructions, see [Configuring Inbound Authentication for a Service Provider](../../learn/configuring-inbound-authentication-for-a-service-provider)

-    !!! info
-        Try out the the sample application.
-To deploy the pickup-dispatch sample application, follow the steps in [Deploying the SAML2 Pickup-Dispatch Sample App](../../learn/deploying-the-sample-app/#deploying-the-saml2-web-app-pickup-dispatch-webapp).

 4. Go to **Claim configuration** and select the
     **`            http://wso2.org/claims/mobile           `** claim for
     the **Subject Claim URI**.